 Plan It Right: Do Pleached Trees Need Planning Permission?

 In the UK, the need for planning permission for pleached trees depends on your unique circumstances.
-If your pleached trees are considered part of your garden's landscaping, planning permission is typically not necessary.
+If your pleached trees are considered part of your garden's landscaping, planning permission may not be necessary.
 However, there are important factors to consider.

 Conservation Area Considerations